-When we think about the desirability of attaining the resurrection that will bring life and righteousness to our mortal body, we can understand readily why Paul had set attaining the resurrection from the dead as the goal of his Christian life.
+When we think about the desirability of attaining the resurrection that will bring life and righteousness to our mortal body, we can understand readily why Paul made attaining the resurrection from the dead the goal of his Christian life.

-Isn’t it remarkable that Paul set forth attaining the resurrection from the dead as being the goal toward which he was pressing and yet we have never heard one sermon that emphasized the desirability of attaining the resurrection from the dead!
+Isn’t it remarkable that Paul was resolutely pressing toward the goal of attaining the resurrection from the dead (Philippians 3:11-12), and yet we have never heard one sermon that emphasized the desirability of attaining the resurrection from the dead!
 We hear rapture rapture rapture but never attaining the resurrection from the dead.
 This is weird!
 To Paul the resurrection from the dead was the prime consideration, his main goal and hope.
 To us it is unknown.
 The departure from the Scriptures is truly awesome!

 The reason for our ignorance is that the doctrine of the resurrection has been lost to the Christian churches.
-We think both the doctrine of eternal judgment and the doctrine of the resurrection are being restored in our day.
-We do not have a new revelation, we are just preaching what the Bible has always said.
+I think both the doctrine of eternal judgment and the doctrine of the resurrection are being restored in our day.
+I do not have a new revelation; I am just preaching what the Bible has always said.

-The interesting thing is, the writer of Hebrews, in the sixth chapter, describes the doctrines of the resurrection and of eternal judgment as being elementary principles of the Gospel.
+The interesting thing is, the writer of Hebrews, in chapter 6, describes the doctrines of the resurrection and of eternal judgment as being elementary principles of the Gospel.
 Can you imagine?
 We have never heard of these and they are elementary!
 The writer of Hebrews says let us leave this kindergarten curriculum and talk about Melchisedec.
 Let us get into some of the meat of the Word.